actsasrob/bumper/README.md

 Examples
 --------

-Using Bumper to log requests, even when HTTPS is used:
+Using Bumper to proxy S3 requests and add X-Amz-Server-Side-Encryption HTTP request headers, even when HTTPS is used:

     <Assuming source code lives in $HOME/go/src/github.com/actsasrob/bumper>
     $ export GOPATH=$HOME/go